How To Teach High School History with Literature Easily

 The curriculum is fully customizable.
 You can assign what you want and leave out what you don’t want.

-I’ve found the vocabulary, reading assignments, and related internet links to be important daily tasks.
-The follow-up questions are also important to do daily, but rotating through the type of assignment – short answers, essays, and oral discussion – works well for us.
+The vocabulary, reading assignments, and related internet links are important daily tasks.
+The follow-up questions are also important daily, but rotating through the type of assignment – short answers, essays, and oral discussion – works well for us.

 The books and assignments lead to great discussions.